Microsoft/BotBuilder-Location/Node/core/Readme.md

+# Bing Location Control for Microsoft Bot Framework

 ## Overview
-The following examples demonstrate how to use the Bing location control to collect and validate the user's  location with your Microsoft Bot Framework Node.js bot.
+The following examples demonstrate how to use the Bing location control to collect and validate the user's location with your Microsoft Bot Framework bot in Node.js.

 ## Prerequisites
 To start using the control, you need to obtain a Bing Maps API subscription key.
 You can sign up to get a free key with up to 10,000 transactions per month in [Azure Portal](https://azure.microsoft.com/en-us/marketplace/partners/bingmaps/mapapis/).

 ## Code Highlights

-#### Usage
+### Usage
-Get the BotBuilder and Restify modules using npm.
+Install the BotBuilder and Restify modules using npm.

     npm install --save botbuilder-location

-From your bot, use the location control

     var locationDialog = require('botbuilder-location');

 #### Calling the control with default parameters